-In collaboration with Prof. Tony Cass (Imperial Chemistry) and Prof. Rene Botnar (St. Thomas' Hospital, KCL) and Dr Graeme Stasiuk (KCL), we are designing new magnetic resonance imaging (MRI) contrast agents.
+In collaboration with Prof. Rene Botnar (St. Thomas' Hospital, KCL) and Dr Graeme Stasiuk (KCL), we are designing new magnetic resonance imaging (MRI) contrast agents.
 MRI is a powerful, non invasive technique used to diagnose disease in patients.
 Improvement to the contrast of the images is achieved using paramagnetic (but toxic) gadolinium(III) ions.
 Two approaches using Gd(III) are being employed to develop more efficient and targeted contrast agents.
-The first involves the construction of assemblies with three Gd(III) ions connected to a central transition metal node, which can be also be used to introduce a second imaging modality (optical, PET) into the system.
+The first involves the construction of assemblies with three Gd(III) ions connected to a central transition metal node, which can be also be used to introduce a second imaging modality (optical, PET) into the system (Inorg.
+Chem.
+2020).
 An alternative approach, based on the same methodology, is the functionalisation of gold nanoparticles with Gd(III) units (Chem.
 Eur.
 J. 2019 and 2020).
 The control over the size and surface units of these nanoparticles allow greater targeting of the agent, potentially allowing lower doses to be employed.
-We are currently working with Dr Dan Elson (Imperial, Department of Surgery and Cancer) to add a photo-switchable therapeutic action to these materials, through the use of gold nanorods (Nanotheranostics 2021).
+We are currently working with Prof. Dan Elson (Imperial, Department of Surgery and Cancer) to add a photo-switchable therapeutic action to these materials, through the use of gold nanorods (Nanotheranostics 2021).

 Imaging and sensing using dual modality fluorescent PET imaging probes

 Positron Emission Tomography (PET) is a powerful technique, used particularly in oncology, which allows three-dimensional imaging of tissue deep in the body (2 million scans in the US each year).
 However, substantial infrastructure is required for (often short-lived) radioisotope generation.
-Together with Prof. Tony Gee (St. Thomas' Hospital, KCL) We are working to incorporate fluorescence within the same agent in order to allow imaging through the emission of visible light to indicate the location of the agent.
+Together with colleagues at St. Thomas' Hospital (KCL), we are working to incorporate fluorescence within the same agent in order to allow imaging through the emission of visible light to indicate the location of the agent.
 Adding targeting units to the probe ensures high selectivity for tumours, thus creating a targeted, dual modality agent for the imaging of cancer.
 Importantly, this will allow visualisation of the tumour site before an invasive procedure (using PET) and, once radiation is no longer present, during surgery (using the fluorescence).

-See also: KCL-IC Centre for Doctoral Training in Medical Imaging and MRC Clinical Sciences Centre
+See also: KCL-IC Centre for Doctoral Training in Smart Medical Imaging and MRC Clinical Sciences Centre

 Recovery and re-use of metals in catalysis